It’s a common saying that doing 100 sit-ups can make you have a flat belly.

 a.
 You start by lying down on the floor with your feet hanging on a firm object.
 If you can find a firm object to hang your feet, you can tell someone to hold them for you or firm them against a wall.

-You form a V-shape sitting position with your knees and thigh bent.
+You form a V-shape sitting position with your knees and thighs bent.

 You’ll carry an object (something light) and extend your arms forward perpendicular in front of you (eye view).
 This position should always mark your starting point.